yangjianfeng1208/edge-ai-libraries/sample-applications/video-search-and-summarization/docs/user-guide/get-started.md

 This guide shows how to:

 - **Set up the sample application**: Use Setup script to quickly deploy the application in your environment.
-- **Run different application stacks**: Execute different application stacks available in the application to perform video search and summarization.
+- **Run different application modes**: Execute different application modes available in the application to perform video search and summarization.
 - **Modify application parameters**: Customize settings like inference models and deployment configurations to adapt the application to your specific requirements.